No-Churn Birthday Cake Ice Cream

 • Salt: Just a pinch enhances the sweetness and buttery goodness while making the vanilla stand out.

-• Rainbow sprinkles: What more can you say?
-They add color, texture, and, of course, fun!
-Make sure yours are gluten free, if needed!
+• Rainbow sprinkles: They add color, texture, and, of course, they put the fun in funfetti!
+Make sure yours are gluten free, if needed, like these gluten free rainbow sprinkles.
+Learn more about safe brands in my article Are Sprinkles Gluten Free?

-measuring cup of heavy cream, can of sweetened condensed milk, jar of vanilla extract, cube of butter, and a bowl of rainbow sprinkles on a wooden platter
+A measuring cup of heavy cream, can of sweetened condensed milk, jar of vanilla extract, cube of butter, and a bowl of rainbow sprinkles on a wooden platter with text labels.

 A batch of homemade Ice Cream with rainbow sprinkles scattered over the top in a pan with polka dot bowls in the background.